MarioLisbona/CA-T1A3-terminal-app/README.md

    search_again = Confirm.ask('Would you like to search for another contact to Display?')
 ```

-The display table function firstly creates instances of the `Console` and `Tables` classes used to display the content and table.
+The display table function firstly creates instances of the `Console` and `Table` classes used to display the content and table.

 The columns and heading are created.